opsdroid/opsdroid/docs/connectors/slack.md

     chat-as-user: true # default false
     start_thread: false # default false. if true, opsdroid will start a thread when replying to a message
 ```
-** `user-token` has to be added if you want to use one of the following Events: NewRooom, RoomName, JoinRoom, UserInvite, RoomDescription.
+** `user-token` has to be added if you want to send one of the following Events: NewRooom, RoomName, JoinRoom, UserInvite, RoomDescription.
 From the **classic app** the `user-token` will be the token starts with: `xoxp-`.
-Note that for you have to add the scopes to use the different events.
+Note that for you will have to add the scopes in your Slack App to use the different type of events.

 ## Usage
 The connector itself won't allow opsdroid to do much.
 It will connect to Slack and be active on the `default-room`